-Already in March, four deals have been announced for a total deal value of $2.29 billion and a median deal value-to-tangible common equity ratio of 192.6%.
-On March 15, Walnut Creek, Calif.-based Mechanics Bank announced it would acquire Roseville, Calif.-based Rabobank NA for $2.10 billion, becoming March's largest deal and the third-largest of the year.
+In June, 20 deals with a total deal value of $3.04 billion were announced.
+They carried a median deal value-to-tangible common equity ratio of 170.8%.
+On June 17, Prosperity Bancshares Inc. said it would purchase LegacyTexas Financial Group Inc. for $2.07 billion, representing June's largest deal and the fourth-largest deal of the year.

 Did you enjoy this analysis?
 Click here to set alerts for future banking Data Dispatches.